iesl/paper_coref/doc/usage/coreference/acl_paper_coreference.md

 The program uses factorie's command line argument utility.
 Using the argument ```--config``` allows the user to place command line arguments into the text file given as argument to ```config```.

-The command line arguments specify which files to use as input to the program, the format of these files, which coref algorithm to use etc.
+The command line arguments specify which files to use as input to the program, the format of these files, which coref algorithm to use, etc.

 Depending on the type of input, ```<config-file>```, a text file, might have the form: